firemyna/firemyna.com/src/pages/docs/start/astro.md

 ### Adjust Astro configuration

-Now, we need to adjust the Astro configuration and set `./dist/production/hosting` as the `dist` property:
+Now, we need to adjust the Astro configuration and set `./dist/production/hosting` as the `outDir` property:

 ```diff
 --- a/astro.config.mjs